hisaac/hisaac/README.md

 I currently work as a macOS developer for [Jamf](https://www.jamf.com), a software company based out of Minneapolis.

-I've spent most of my professional life working with technology.
-Before software development, I was an IT support technician and manager, software quality assurance technician, audio producer, and audio engineer.

-If you'd like to know more, you can check out my [résumé](https://hisaac.net/resume).

-### Education

-In 2011, I graduated from the [Institute of Production and Recording](https://www.ipr.edu) with an AAS degree in Audio Production and Recording.

-In 2017, I graduated from [Prime Digital Academy](https://www.primeacademy.io), fulfilling a childhood dream of becoming a software developer.

 ### Elsewhere

 Here are all the places you can find me elsewhere: